What you need to know

 We are humbled by the continuous efforts and action of the communities most impacted by systemic racism.

-We recognize our responsibility to meaningfully respond to this leadership and commit to both dialogue and action as we move forward developing anti-racism and equity strategies.
+We recognize our responsibility to meaningfully respond to this leadership and commit to both dialogue and action to address racism and inequities in our city.

 Reporting incidents and getting help